Mancinek/Feedreader-Testing/README.md

 ## To do's

+Two things:
-The 6th test checks only first feed (loadFeed(0)) - the test could be also performed on other feeds.
+- the 6th test checks only first feed (loadFeed(0)) - the test could be also performed on other feeds.
-The 7th test checks changing content between second (loadFeed(1)) and first feed (loadFeed(0)) - it could be also tested on other feeds.
+- the 7th test checks changing content between second (loadFeed(1)) and first feed (loadFeed(0)) - it could be also tested on other feeds.

 ##How the code is organized